Mahmood Hussain Law Firm > Dubai, United Arab Emirates > Firm Profile

 A Manager or a member of board of managers of the Limited Liability Company is considered to be a pillar of the company and its most important employee, thus Federal Law No. 2 of 2015 on Commercial Companies in the United Arab Emirates regulated clearly and in detail a chapter of legal articles regarding the management of the company, specifying the method of the manager appointment, removal and resignation, as well as his powers and responsibilities.

-10th June 2020 A. INTRODUCTION The protection provided by a limited liability company is an important aspect of the business structure as it allows shareholders of a company to not be personally liable for the debts of the company.
+THE PRINCIPLE OF LIMITATION OF LIABILITY IN A LIMITED LIABILITY COMPANY10th June 2020 A. INTRODUCTIONThe protection provided by a limited liability company is an important aspect of the business structure as it allows shareholders of a company to not be personally liable for the debts of the company.

 The word “Restructuring” is the most spoken phrase in the corporate lifetimes and arguably the least understood by the company’s management.
 As restructuring in many of these entities is not connected with the future planning of the organization but it is in many cases has been associated with the action to be taken after the fall.
 Simply the “Restructuring” for many of us is the action taken after the collapse of the wall!!!

 Is the Positive List an FDI Economic or Legal Game Changer27th April 2020 Once again, the United Arab Emirates proves itself as the Middle East friendliest investments market.
 The pass of the investments Positive List by the Federal Ministerial Cabinet is a clear indication that UAE economy planners do understand that in this new world order, open market strategy is the only way to go to achieve a stable economy outcome while we evidence some international market drivers create more monopolistic approach and more protection towards their local businesses.
 This approach is both harmful and creates more international conflicts as we now face between the superpowers.